Compare ETS

 FRAMEWORK: Emissions data are recorded in the US EPA’s Clean Air Markets Division database in accordance with state CO2 budget trading program regulations and agency regulations.
 Provisions are based on the US EPA monitoring provisions.
 Data are then automatically transferred to the electronic platform of the RGGI CO2 Allowance Tracking System (COATS), which is publicly accessible.

-In cases of excess emissions (i.e., if entities do not surrender all required allowances), allowances equivalent to three times the amount of excess emissions must be surrendered.
+In cases of excess emissions (i.e., if entities do not surrender all required allowances by the deadline), allowances equivalent to three times the amount of excess emissions must be surrendered.
 Furthermore, covered entities may also be subject to specific penalties imposed by the RGGI state where it is located.

 Market Regulation